Zanthoxylem/CaneCestry/README.md

 # CaneCestry 2.0

-*A web‑based toolkit for pedigree exploration and additive/​co‑ancestry matrix computation in sugarcane breeding programmes*
+*A web‑based toolkit for pedigree exploration and additive/​co‑ancestry matrix computation in breeding programmes*

 ---